 Equipment and software investment growth in 2021 was historically strong after a weak year in 2020 in which nominal investment fell by nearly 4% due to the pandemic-triggered recession.
 In 2021, equipment end-users invested in equipment and software at a pace not seen in at least two decades.

-Highlights from the 2018 Equipment Leasing & Finance Horizon Report include:
+Highlights from the 2022 Equipment Leasing & Finance Industry Horizon Report include:

-- Leasing leads the pack.
-According to the end-user survey (which focused only on private sector investment), the most common payment method used by businesses to acquire equipment and software in 2017 was leasing (48%), followed by lines of credit (9%) and secured loans (8%).
-Among non-financed acquisitions, cash (23%) was the most prevalent payment method, followed by paid-in-full credit card purchases (10%) and “other” (2%).
+- Leasing remains the most used method of finance.
+The most common payment method used by businesses to acquire equipment and software in 2021 was leasing (26%), followed by secured loans (19%), and lines of credit (17%).
+Among non-financed acquisitions, cash (19%) and paid-in-full credit card purchases (19%) comprised similar shares.

 - Medical equipment leads among verticals most likely to be financed.
 Of the 13 equipment verticals for which a sufficient number of responses were collected to produce statistically viable results, medical equipment was the most likely to be financed, with an estimated 75% of acquisition volume secured through a lease, loan, or line of credit.
 Other verticals with relatively high financing activity include other industrial equipment (69%) and construction machinery (67%).

 - Professional services sector leads among industries most likely to use financing.
 Of the six end-user industries for which a sufficient number of responses were collected, professional services firms were most likely to use financing (70%), followed by construction (67%), and healthcare (64%) businesses.
 In all six industries, leasing remains the most popular method of finance used, with secured loans being the second-preferred option in most cases.